Feiyingdai/nlp-sna-yelp-analysis/README.md

-# Yelp Datasets Analysis: Using Sentimental & Social Networks Analysis
+# Yelp Datasets Analysis: Using Sentiment & Social Networks Analysis

 This project presents a comprehensive analysis of the Yelp Open Dataset by integrating multiple perspectives — **textual**, **relational**, and **geospatial**.
 It combines **Natural Language Processing (NLP)**, **Social Network Analysis (SNA)**, and **Geospatial Visualization** to uncover insights from user reviews, social connections, and physical locations.